by Mitch Gillette

 In a way these two elements constitute the main ingredients to my work.
 When I was even younger (pre-Birds), I was seriously addicted to Superman comic books.
 I was forever copying my favorite covers and pages over and over again.
 My Uncle Linwood, himself a cartoonist (or so he claimed, though I don't remember ever seeing a single cartoon), loaned me a two volume cartooning course, thinking I might follow in his footsteps.
 Surprisingly, the books were almost entirely about anatomy.
 I soon discovered that it wasn't the stories that drew me to Superman, but rather Superman and Lois Lane's bumps and curves.

 The body is the center of my stuff.
 Even when I make a picture with no body in it, there is still some sort of reference to the human form.
 I can't seem to get enough of the nude figure--male, female, I love it all.
 Other figure painters dread the hard parts, like the hands and feet.
 Not me.
-Let me at them.
+Let

 At some point in the progression of my work, the figure became a symbol.
 Fresh from dropping out of art school, I drew and painted from models until the boredom overtook me a few months later.
 I started to draw the human body from my head using memories of Uncle Linwood's books.
 The new figures became stretched and distorted as I unconsciously relied more on my instincts and the nature of my own gesture.
 I began to forget to remember what real anatomy looks like.
 The less I concentrated on reality, the less my figures seemed to be about the figure itself and more about a kind of commentary on the figure.
 And I guess I would just unconsciously dump stuff from my head into whatever I was working on.
 None of this was really on purpose; meaning is always furthest from my mind when I'm composing a picture.